 Disney+ supports 14 languages: English, Spanish, French, Dutch, Cantonese, Dansk, Portuguese, German, Italian, Japanese, Norwegian, Finnish, Swedish, and Polish.
 It also offers Latin American and Brazilian versions of Spanish and Portuguese, respectively.

-Currently, the Disney+ support page only officially mentions subtitle and foreign language support for web browsers, mobile devices, smart TVs, and game consoles, but we’ve confirmed that the option is available on some streaming devices, like the Amazon Fire TV, as well.
-Still, Disney+ is a brand new service.
+Currently, the Disney+ support page only officially mentions subtitle and foreign language support for web browsers, mobile devices, smart TVs, and game consoles.
+Still, we’ve confirmed that the option is available on some streaming devices, like the Amazon Fire TV, as well.
+Disney+ is still a new service.
 If you can’t change the language on your device, the option may not be available on that platform quite yet.